How the Good Samaritan Law Protects You During CPR?

 Moreover, familiarity with the Good Samaritan Law ensures that individuals are aware of their responsibilities and limitations while providing aid.
 It helps clarify the boundaries of legal protection, such as the requirement to act within one’s training and avoid gross negligence.

-Scope of Protection when performing CPR Under the Good Samaritan Law
+Scope of Protection under the Good Samaritan Law for CPR

 To be protected under the Good Samaritan Law, the following criteria generally must be met: